Ravi M. Gupta, Utah State University, USA

-Kenneth R. Valpey, Oxford Centre for Hindu Studies and Chinese University of Hong Kong
+Kenneth R. Valpey, Oxford Centre for Hindu Studies

 As a work in the literary language of the brahmins, the Bhagavata has enjoyed considerable commentarial attention, yet it has also permeated popular Hinduism, both in India and diaspora communities, through manifold interpretations in temple liturgy and architecture, ritual recitations, dance, drama, and more recently, film.
-The text serves as a foundation for the religious practice of several major north Indian devotional traditions, as well as schools of dance and drama.
-Indeed, the contemporary popularity of the text in India is attested by the fact that Gita Press (a north Indian publisher of popular, inexpensive editions of Hindu religious texts) has printed over 400,000 copies of the Bhagavata to date.
+The text serves a foundation for the religious practice of several major north Indian devotional traditions, as well as schools of dance and drama.
+Indeed, the contemporary popularity of the text in India is attested to the fact that Gita Press (a north Indian publisher of popular, inexpensive editions of Hindu religious texts) has printed over 400,000 copies of the Bhagavata to date.
 All major vernacular languages of India have renditions of the Bhagavata, which often become regional classics in their own right.
-In recent years, the Purana has captured the interest of a broad western readership and a growing Indian diaspora.
+In recent years, this Purana has captured the interest of a broad western readership and a growing Indian diaspora.

 A sacred text as significant as the Bhagavata Purana calls for greater attention in the academic world.
 With the recent resurgence of interest in the Puranic genre of literature, and the surprisingly few academic resources available for the study of the Bhagavata, we feel that the time is right for a broadly representative study of the text (e.g. text‐critical questions) and its contexts (e.g. reception history), together with its intellectual scope in relation to both Eastern and Western spheres of discourse.
 Furthermore, the commentarial tradition, derivative texts, and performative expressions represent a body of religious and cultural knowledge that is more vast than the Bhagavata itself, but which is as yet hardly tapped by students of India.

 There is an initial need to assess the current state of Bhagavata studies, and consolidate past scholarship on the text.
-The Bhagavata Purana has been an important part of the Western encounter with Hinduism since at least the mid-nineteenth century.
+The Bhagavata Purana has been an important part of the Western encounter with Hinduism since at least the mid‐nineteenth century.
 The earliest translation into a European language was done by the French orientalist Eugene Burnouf, who published the original Sanskrit text with French translation in three folio volumes from 1840 through 1847.
 Renewed recognition of the Bhagavata’s place among world literature and its continued importance as a sacred text has led to several recent publications by academic publishers aimed at reaching a broader English readership.
-Many of these books have naturally focused the Bhagavata’s tenth book, which narrates the life of Krishna.
-Yet some of the most influential and retold narratives of the Bhagavata, such as the churning of the ocean, the great flood, and the appearance of the man-lion Narasimha, come from earlier or later sections of the Bhagavata.
+Many of these books have naturally focused on the Bhagavata’s tenth book, which narrates the life of Krishna.
+Yet some of the most influential and retold narratives of the Bhagavata, such as the churning of the ocean, the great flood, and the appearance of the man‐lion Narasimha, come from earlier or later sections of the Bhagavata.
 It is thus our intention to correct this exclusive focus on the tenth book by making this research project broadly representative of the Bhagavata as a whole.

 Phase One: Building Networks and Initial Publications